Agotime-Ziope District

 Agotime-Ziope District is one of the eighteen districts in Volta Region, Ghana.
-Originally it was formerly part of the then-larger Adaklu-Anyigbe District on 13 August 2004, until the western part of the district was split off to create Adaklu District on 28 June 2012; thus the remaining part has been renamed as Agotime-Ziope District (under the then-president John Atta Mills government).
+Originally it was part of the then-larger Adaklu-Anyigbe District on 13 August 2004, until the western part of the district was split off to create Adaklu District on 28 June 2012; thus the remaining part has been renamed as Agotime-Ziope District (under the then-president John Atta Mills government).
 The district assembly is located in the central part of Volta Region and has Agortime-Kpetoe as its capital town.

+Political and administrative structure

+The Agotime-Ziope District is governed by a District Assembly, which serves as the highest political and administrative authority in the district.
+The assembly is responsible for local governance, development planning, and service delivery.
+It is headed by a District Chief Executive, who is appointed by the President of Ghana, along with elected and appointed members representing various communities within the district.